PhasesResearchLab/dfttk/README.md

     pip install -e .

 ## Documentation
-A more complete description of DFTTK and its capabilities can be found in the documentation at [https://vasp-job-automation.readthedocs.io/en/latest/index.html](https://vasp-job-automation.readthedocs.io/en/latest/index.html).
+A more complete description of DFTTK and its capabilities can be found in the [documentation](https://vasp-job-automation.readthedocs.io/en/latest/index.html).